Frequently asked questions

 - If you enrol in more than 3.5 FCEs over the course of the Fall/ Winter session, you will be charged Program Fees, which are significantly more costly.
 Please contact our office if you have enrolled in more than 3.5 FCEs and/ or if you have been charged Program Fees.

 Your financial plan should factor in non-academic costs of attending university such as housing, meals, transportation and books.
-The U of T Future Students page contains some estimates that can help you get started with your budgeting.
+The U of T Future Students page contains some tools that can help you get started with your budgeting.

 When is the payment deadline?

 You’ll need to make a minimum payment or defer your fees by the deadline; otherwise, you may be removed from your courses.

 Is there financial aid available?